Kha (Cyrillic)

-Kha or Ha (Х х; italics: Х х) is a letter of the Cyrillic script.
+Kha, Khe, Xe or Ha (Х х; italics: Х х or Х х; italics: Х х) is a letter of the Cyrillic script.
 It looks the same as the Latin letter X (X x X x), in both uppercase and lowercase, both roman and italic forms, and was derived from the Greek letter Chi, which also bears a resemblance to both the Latin X and Kha.

-It commonly represents the voiceless velar fricative /x/, similar to how some Scottish pronounce the ch in “loch”.
+It commonly represents the voiceless velar fricative /x/, similar to how some Scottish speakers pronounce the ch in “loch”, but has different pronunciations in different languages.

-Kha is romanised as kh for Russian, Ukrainian, Mongolian, and Tajik, and as ch for Belarusian, while being romanised as h for Serbo-Croatian, Bulgarian, Macedonian, and Kazakh.
+Kha is romanised as kh for Russian, Ukrainian, Mongolian, and Tajik, and as ch for Belarusian and Polish, while being romanised as h for Serbo-Croatian, Bulgarian, Macedonian, and Kazakh.

 It is also romanised as j for Spanish.

 History

 The Cyrillic letter Kha was derived from the Greek letter Chi (Χ χ).

 The name of Kha in the Early Cyrillic alphabet was хѣръ (xěrŭ).

 In the Cyrillic numeral system, Kha has a value of 600.

 Usage

 Russian

 Kha is the twenty-third letter of the Russian alphabet.
 It represents the voiceless velar fricative /x/ unless it is before a palatalizing vowel, when it represents /xʲ/.